nedix/mega-webdav-container/README.md

 Please refer to the [Makefile documentation](/docs/make.md) for instructions to build and run the container if you have cloned this repository.

+Please refer to the [nedix/actions repository](https://github.com/nedix/actions) for instructions to configure your secrets if you have forked this repository.

 [project]: https://hub.docker.com/r/nedix/mega-webdav